codem/thumbylla/docs/en/002_Protected_Assets.md

 ## Set up a 'protected' Thumbor backend

-A protected Thumbor server should be set up to act as the backend thumbor server for protected images.
-This separates concerns and allows you to set cache control headers and configuration separately to a public Thumbor server.
+A protected Thumbor server should be set up to act as the back-end Thumbor server for protected images.
+This separates concerns and allows you to set cache control headers and configuration separately to a Thumbor server generating publicly available images.

 The setup is very similar to a public Thumbor server with the following changes:
 * The web server should set Cache-Control private headers and an expiry in the past